CloudVLab/qwiklabs-content-bundle-spec/html/html-spec.md

 ## `<ql-variable>`

-Lab outputs such as usernames, passwords, project IDs, etc. can be rendered directly within lab instructions using the `<ql-variable>` component.
+Much like a [templated \<ql-code-block>](#templated-variables), Lab outputs such as usernames, passwords, project IDs, etc. can be rendered directly within lab instructions using the `<ql-variable>` component.

 ### Attributes for `<ql-variable>`